-Health students studyingUQ’s Centre for the Business and Economics of Health (CBEH) supervises students in multiple disciplines, including economics, pharmacy, nursing, and business.
+Health students studyingUQ’s Centre for the Business and Economics of Health (CBEH) supervises Higher Degree Research students in multiple disciplines, including economics, business, pharmacy, public health and more.
 Our students are characterised by their commitment to finding new ways to think about improving health care systems – through advances in methods, policies, models of care, workforce design, and financing, among others.

 CBEH provides students with development opportunities through Research Assistant roles on a variety of projects.